My Easy Fridge Pickles Recipe

 • 1 cup water

-• 3 tablespoon castor sugar
+• 3 Tbsp castor sugar

 • salt and pepper to taste

-• Optional flavor boosters:
+• Optional flavour boosters:

 • A few black peppercorns